 Costes piece features the rarest bezel version with featuring green and black enamel work with the small size unit of arc markings on the bezel.
 The green calibrated for 15 degrees with divisions in black.
 The 4’s used are closed (on the prototype piece and this very first series).
 The other distinguishing features of the first generation model are the very flat profile case profile with little downward sweep of the lugs and the enamel dial has single black text printing.
 Changes to improve legibility would see the dial have blue added to it to increase the contrast and readability.

-The Hour angle watch was not yet born at the time of Costes and Bellonte’s successful September 1930 flight and was first delivered to the market in late 1931.
+The Hour angle watch existed only in the form of Lindbergh’s prototype pieces at the time of Costes and Bellonte’s successful September 1930 flight.
+The first production model was first delivered to the market in late 1931.
 A patent request had been made on the 29th of September 1931 to the International Office for Intellectual Property in Berne Switzerland and approval received just two days later on October 1.

 Costes piece and other first generation pieces share the same flat case profile with little downturn of the lugs.
 In the generations that followed the case profile changed considerably with beefier downward swept lugs.

 Costes and Bellonte’s feat was a journey that was significantly more difficult than Lindbergh’s eastbound route.
 They were forced to compete with strong headwinds that slowed their pace and robbed the scarlet Breguet Sesquiplane of fuel.
 The distance covered was also far greater than that of Lindbergh’s journey; ‘Costes and Bellonte successfully covered 4,100 miles Westward to Lindbergh’s 3,610 miles to the East with an almost identical flying average of 109 miles an hour.’